Murad-Hasan/express_practice/README.md

 }

-//Type of request we mainly used: GET, POST, PUT, DELETE, PATCH , HEAD, OPTIONS (we can use more)-----> HTTP method
+##Type of request we mainly used: GET, POST, PUT, DELETE, PATCH , HEAD, OPTIONS (we can use more)-----> HTTP method